Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 We’re not fans of supplements.
 We didn’t use any supplements when we started and none of us take any at the moment.

 For your information, the IMNCI centre which has been using a high-fat animal-based diet to treat many chronic conditions including diabetes, brain cancer, rectal cancer, lung cancer, epilepsy, and Crohn’s disease, recommend taking no supplements.
-Only in rare cases, a one-off vitamin D supplement may be given.
+They only give a one-off vitamin D supplement in rare cases.

-If you decide to tell the truth, prepare for situations where you might face hostile reactions from vegans or vegetarians or from people who might be genuinely concerned about your health.
+If you choose to share, be prepared for some potentially hostile reactions – especially from vegans, vegetarians, or people who are genuinely concerned about your health.

 9. Record Keeping

-Decide whether you want to keep detailed records of your journey.
+Decide if you want to keep detailed records of your journey.

-You can take notes of your current health status, e.g. blood test results, weight, waistline, medical conditions, medications, and how you feel mentally and physically at the moment.
+You could start by noting your current health status – things like blood test results, weight, waistline, any existing medical conditions, medications, and how you’re feeling both mentally and physically right now.

-You might also want to take a few ‘before’ photos of yourself.
+It might also be a good idea to take a few “before” photos of yourself for comparison later on.

-Also, decide if you want to keep a record of your food intake, adverse effects, and any changes in your mental and physical health as you go through the experiment.
+Additionally, you could track your food intake, any adverse effects you experience, and any changes in your mental and physical health as you progress through the experiment.

 10. Contingency Plan